0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/openvpn-server.md

 # 🎗 Support

-If you have any questions regarding our product, go to our [contact page](https://0x4447.com/contact.html), and fill the form.
+If you have any questions regarding our product, go to our [support page](https://support.0x4447.com/).